National Steinbeck Center: Archives and research

 The National Steinbeck Center Archives consists of over 45,000 historical documents, family documents, manuscripts, letters, photographs, films, interviews, and artifacts all pertaining to author John Steinbeck and the history of his hometown of Salinas.
 The Archives department manages and preserves these holdings.
 Currently the NSC is working to digitize and make their collection browsable online.

 Interested researchers, scholars, historians and students are able to reserve and schedule time to research the collections with the archivist.

 Events

 Events and outreach programming makes up the bulk of the National Steinbeck Center's time, effort, and budget.
 The center plans and runs over 40 events a year.
 The major events the center is known for is the annual Steinbeck Festival, Steinbeck's Birthday Celebration, the Steinbeck Young Authors Program, and the Salinas Valley Comic Con.

 Other smaller and reoccurring events happen throughout the year which all tie to Steinbeck's mission and the center's mission to encourage and support literature, the arts, and other humanities focused causes.

 Partnerships

 After the acquisition by CSUMB in 2016, the National Steinbeck Center reorganized to the main partner with other local non-profits and cultural groups.
-(Examples?)